Interpret antimicrobial susceptibility phenotype data in a standard format tibble

 A logical value (default is FALSE).
 If

-TRUE, the function will interpret the susceptibility phenotype (SIR) for each row based on the MIC or disk diffusion values, against ECOFF human breakpoints.
+TRUE, the function will interpret the susceptibility phenotype (SIR) for each row based on the MIC or disk diffusion values, against EUCAST human breakpoints.
 These will be reported in a new columnpheno_eucast, of class 'sir'.- interpret_clsi

 A logical value (default is FALSE).
 If